skw359/Journey/README.md

 **Too long won't read:** A WatchOS app that records user travel statistics.
-Currently records and displays milage, time, elevation and a summary screen.
+Currently records and displays milage, time, elevation, current city/county name, and a summary screen.
 Includes a compass, waypointing, and Now Playing.

 **Full Summary:**
 This app is meant to be the "all-in-one" basic travel companion app for watchOS!
 As soon as you press "Record Travel", it records your miles traveled, displays current speed, elevation, and time elasped.
 It also displays your current city and county name (if within the US).
 Swipe right for the compass, waypoint creation, and Now Playing.
 Swipe left for the list of options (pause, water lock if you're swimming, waypoint creation, and End).